robertorcosta/azure-docs.pt-br/articles/aks/azure-ad-integration-cli.md

 ## <a name="the-following-limitations-apply"></a>As seguintes limitações se aplicam:

-- O Azure AD só pode ser habilitado no cluster habilitado para RBAC.
+- O Azure AD só pode ser habilitado no cluster habilitado para RBAC kubernetes.
 - A integração herdada do Azure AD só pode ser habilitada durante a criação do cluster.

 ## <a name="before-you-begin"></a>Antes de começar